Mistake 1: Improperly Signing a Business Contract

 Mistake 3: Failing to Pay Attention and Not Read the Boiler Plate

 The third mistake that business owners make regarding their contracts is failing to respect the boiler plate.
 The boiler plate is that legalese at the end of the contract that pretty much everybody hates.
 It’s, however, extremely necessary and important to making sure that the agreement that you think you have is actually enforceable.

-The boiler plate will say such things like, if we get into a dispute we’re going to settle it in Houston with Texas law, not New York, with (Delaware) law.
-It says that if you’re obligated to pay me and I choose to cut you some slack because you’re late that just because I did that one time doesn’t mean you always get to pay late.
+The boiler plate will say such things like, if we get into a dispute we’re going to settle it in Houston with Texas law.
+It says that if you’re obligated to pay me and if I choose to cut you some slack once, that doesn’t mean you always get to pay late.
 It also says that our entire agreement between us is what’s contained in the contract, not what we said some place else.

-And it also says that if part of the contract is invalid the whole thing is not invalid.
+Lastly, the boiler plate states if part of the contract is invalid the whole thing is not invalid.
 That’s boiler plate and it’s critical to making sure that you actually have an enforceable agreement not just a bunch of words on paper.

 If you’re in need of contract review and drafting, call us today and we can set up a time with our Principal Attorney John Walker to help guide you through this process.